 Once you have a portfolio of traditional and digital artwork, it's time to look for that first job.
 A good entry-level position is as a concept artist for a movie studio, animation studio or visual effects production house.
 You can also get concept art work experience at architecture and design firms.
 Use this time to further develop your portfolio.
 Eventually, your hope is to get a job specifically within the matte painting department of an effects house or studio.
 Like most good jobs in Hollywood, these positions are extremely competitive, so be patient and always put only your best work forward.

-For lots more information about digital matte painting, computer animation and related topics, see the links on the next page.
+For lots more information about digital matte painting, computer animation and related topics, see the links below.